tiny-crab/TetrominoTowers/README.md

 # TetrominoTowers
-Board game about building towers and knocking down your opponents'.
+Build a cluster of tall towers, and use weapons to knock down your opponents'.

 ## Overview
-<Tetromino Towers> (Name TBD) is a two-player board game centered around building towers, increasing your city's power, and using your power to destroy your opponent's city.
+(Name TBD) is a two-player board game centered around building towers, increasing your city's power, and using your power to destroy your opponent's city.

 You use three components to play the game: buildings, floors, and weapons.